 - Heart problems

-- Back or spine injury
+- Back or spine injury or pain

 Get the latest from Gaia

 - Upward facing dog | Urdhva mukha svanasana

 - Dhanu = bow

 - Expands chest, lungs, shoulders.